ldn-softdev/jtc/User Guide.md

 "Directory_0_address_state"
 bash $
 ```
-to play safe with the templates, always surrond them with single quotes (to dodge shell interpolation)
+to play safe with the templates, always surround them with single quotes (to dodge shell interpolation)